Soft melt in mouth Dahi Bhalle/Vade recipe | Learn how to make Dahi Bhalle/Vade for festivals like Holi, Diwali, Eid and your get-togethers.

 - Enjoy the chilled Dahi vade!!

 Soaking and Assembling:

-Dahi Vade are gluten-free, avoid adding asafoetida to water while soaking the vade.
-Serve these vade along with some crushed papadi/fried whole wheat crackers, pomegranate seeds and some sev along with chutneys as Dahi Bhalle Papadi!!
+Dahi Vade are gluten-free, avoid adding asafoetida or use gluten-free asafeotida to water while soaking vade.
+Serve these vade along with some crushed papadi/fried whole wheat crackers, pomegranate seeds and some sev along with chutneys as Dahi Bhale Papadi!!
 As mentioned above, I made these cute papadi katoris and served Vade in it.
 Everyone loved the concept.
 For detailed Papadi Katori, recipe click here.
 For Green Chutney recipe click here.
 Recipe for Tamarind chutney to be soon updated.

 Many people make Dahi Vade or anything with Urad Dal on Choti Diwali(a day before main Diwali festival).
 Make these Vade and serve the way you like, enjoy the festivities with your loved ones.

 Are you all prepared to welcome Diwali..
 If still looking for last minute sweet recipes, checkout this collection of 30+ sweets and desserts for Diwali/Holi.
 I am sure the collection will be of great help especially for those who are pressed on time and want to make and enjoy homemade treats!!